 Score over 100?
-Improve your Balance and Swing Tempo
+Looking for tips on lowering your golf score, improving your Balance and Swing Tempo?

 The average score in the United States is 100.
 For men, it’s 97, for women, 114.
 Many golfers who score in this range need help with their technique, and a common flaw is that they don’t swing in good balance.